How to Plan a Road Trip – The Definitive Guide 2023

 5. GPS Stand-Alone Units for Route Navigation

-There are many different manufacturers (such as Garmin or TomTom) that offer 12V GPS devices that plug into the cigarette socket in your car and are often suction cupped to the windscreen.
+Many different manufacturers (such as Garmin or TomTom) offer 12V GPS devices that plug into the cigarette socket in your car and are often suction cupped to the windscreen.

-Some devices allow memory cards to be used in the unit which allows access to additional information including navigation maps and routes.
+Some devices allow memory cards to be used in the unit, allowing access to additional information, including navigation maps and routes.

 6. Spare Car Key